ServiceCook/client/MVP.md

 - Add same Background color for all pages ✅

-- Burger Menu
+- (Burger Menu)

-- Navigate with details page when we Delete or Edit to the same details page
+- Navigate with details page when we Delete or Edit to the same details page ✅

 - (Transition Page)

 - Add address to the reservation List ✅

-- Filter decroissant for the list of project
+- ((Filter decroissant for the list of project))

+- Mobile design = 🍾